top of page

 Eye exams are step one for any diagnostic and treatment procedure; thus, we take our eye exams very seriously.
 Typically, an eye exam with us might involve:

-Internal and external ocular examination: The doctor will examine your eye's inside and outside.
+• Internal and external ocular examination: The doctor will examine the inside and outside.
 The doctor may dilate your eyes to better view the inside.

-Refraction for glasses: The optometrist switches between a series of lenses and asks which offers greater clarity.
-This test helps the detector determine the power your glasses will need to support your visual needs adequately.
+• Refraction for glasses: The optometrist switches between a series of lenses and asks which offers greater clarity.
+This test helps the detector determine the power your glasses need to adequately support your visual needs.

 How to Prepare for Your Eye Exam?

-Be prepared for testing: Be prepared for various vision tests, such as reading an eye chart, checking visual acuity, assessing peripheral vision, and evaluating depth perception.
+• Be prepared for testing: For various vision tests, such as reading an eye chart, checking visual acuity, assessing peripheral vision, and evaluating depth perception.

 Do’s and Don’ts for Your Next Eye Exam